Please check out: HOT ROD GARDEN TRACTOR PULLERS ASSOCIATION

 Any hydrostatically driven IH or MTD Cub Cadet garden tractor can be easily converted into a clutch drive tractor using the transaxle and clutch/driveshaft components out of a clutch drive "parts" tractor, as long as the frames on the donor and recipient tractors match.
 IE: a narrow frame for a narrow frame, a wide frame for a wide frame and a spread frame for a spread frame.
 The transaxles for all IH and early MTD Cub Cadets are basically the same, rather if it's an internal or external brake design.
 The clutch/driveshaft components must match the frame of the donor tractor to be converted.
 For example: to convert an IH Cub Cadet wide frame model 109, 129, 149, 1250, 1450 or 1650 into a clutch/gear drive, the complete clutch assembly with the throw-out bearing release lever and cross bracket, and transaxle from either an IH Cub Cadet model 86, 108, 128, 800, 1000 or 1200 must be used.
 The brake components will also be needed from these tractors.

-All IH-built Cub Cadets come from the factory with a cast iron K-series Kohler engine.
-And almost every late model of the spread frame Cub Cadet that's made by either IH or MTD are hydrostatically driven, with the exception of models 582, 1050, 1535, 1606 and 1806 which are all clutch driven with a very durable and light-weight MTD-built aluminum case transaxle.
+Most IH-built Cub Cadets come from the factory with a cast iron K-series Kohler engine.
+And almost every late model of the spread frame Cub Cadet that's made by either IH or MTD are hydrostatically driven, with the exception of models 582, 1050, 1535, 1606 and 1806 which are all clutch driven with a durable and light-weight MTD-built aluminum case transaxle.

 Unlike the IH and early MTD Cub Cadets, most garden tractors that's built nowadays won't be in use 30-40 years from now.
 They're just not built that good nowadays.
 This is a well-known and proven fact.
 If you do have a chance to restore an old Cub Cadet so it's fully operational, you'd probably fall in love with it.
 Because I think any new garden tractor that's build nowadays can't match the durability and capabilities of the older Cub Cadets.
 If you do find an older Cub Cadet that's worth the money, and despite the condition it's in, just remember that it's worth repairing.
 It'll be like restoring an old Chevrolet.